laminas/laminas-barcode/doc/book/zend.barcode.objects.md

 In the following list, the values have no units; we will use the term "unit."
 For example, the default value of the "thin bar" is "1 unit".
 The real units depend on the rendering support (see the renderers documentation
-\<zend.barcode.renderers\> for more information).
+\<laminas.barcode.renderers\> for more information).
 Setters are each named by uppercasing the initial letter of the option and prefixing the name with "set" (e.g. "barHeight" becomes "setBarHeight").
 All options have a corresponding getter prefixed with "get" (e.g. "getBarHeight").
 Available options
 are: